kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 Check completed successfully, but some CSDB objects had BREX errors.

 2
-One or more BREX data modules could not be read.
+One or more CSDB objects specified could not be read.

 3
-One or more CSDB objects specified could not be read.
+A referenced BREX data module could not be found.

 4
 An XPath expression given for a BREX rule was invalid.